lamsfoundation/lams/lams_openid/readme.txt

 Step 3
 ======

-Run the build-war ant task to get the lams-openid.war.
-It should end up in the build/lib directory
+Run the build-war ant task to get the lams-openid.war and lams-openid.jar.
+They should end up in the build/lib directory

 Step 4
 ======

-Stop the LAMS server and copy lams-openid.war to lams.ear.
+Stop the LAMS server and copy lams-openid.war and lams-openid.jar to lams.ear.

 Step 5
 ======